Faculty Fellowship Program

 - Full-time faculty members on continuous appointments may apply.

-- Applicants must be eligible for an academic leave and must secure the approval of their Department Chair before applying.
+- Applicants must be eligible for an academic leave and must secure approval/confirmation of eligibility for leave from their Department Chair before applying.

 - Faculty applying for a full year of fellowship funding must also simultaneously apply for an external fellowship—please indicate that you’ve done so in your cover letter.

-- Faculty members are ineligible to apply during a year of tenure review.
+- Faculty members are not allowed to apply for a fellowship during the year in which they are up for tenure review.

 - Previous Institute Fellows may apply for a second fellowship only after an interval of five years.
 Preference is given to applicants who have not previously held a fellowship at the Institute and to projects that have not been previously funded by the Institute.

 Please visit our Online Application Instructions and review all instructions on the page prior to clicking through to the Application Portal, as you will not be able to save an incomplete application.
-Submit your application electronically BY 11:59 PM ON TUESDAY, JANUARY 16, 2018.
-All uploaded files should be in Adobe PDF format (not MS Word).
+Submit your application electronically BY 11:59 PM ON WED., FEBRUARY 3, 2021.
+All uploaded files must be in Adobe PDF format.
+Two (2) letters of reference from external (outside of Northwestern) recommenders are due on 2/5/21; recommendations will not be accepted beyond this date.

 IMPORTANT: APPROVALS REQUIRED BEFORE YOU SUBMIT YOUR APPLICATION:

-To indicate the approval of your Department Chair (and Dean, when applicable), please forward your email correspondence signaling the approval—or request the Chair/Dean to email their approval directly—to Tom Burke at email@example.com.
+To indicate approval/confirmation of eligibility for leave from your Department Chair (and Dean, when applicable), please forward your email correspondence signaling the approval—or request the Chair/Dean to email their approval directly—to Tom Burke at email@example.com.

 All other application materials must be submitted via the online application portal.